AjayTyler/simple-sql-style-guide/style-guide-overview.md

 LEFT JOIN Database.Schema.Rewards_Program as C
   ON A.id = C.customer_id

+GROUP BY
+  A.id,
+  C.status

 ```

 Using arbitrary aliases keeps things short, and you don't have to think about a name or abbreviation.
 However, it becomes a massive nuisance when you try to orient yourself to a script that's been written this way, or when you must re-orient yourself after not looking at it for a while.

 Arbitrary aliases require you have to memorize what letter maps to which table, and you have no hints that an abbreviation would provide.
 You also end up scrolling up and down, reading the column that's called from the table, and then searching for the alias so that you can find out which table it's coming from.

 Additionally, it's also helpful to keep your aliases unique within a query (i.e. it's best not to use the same alias inside and outside of a subquery).
-Otherwise, it can get a little tricky to remember.
+Otherwise, it can get a little tricky to remember what's being referenced where.

 #### Succinct